About the Program

 The Art Education Graduate Program prepares students for professional certification to teach visual arts in pre-kindergarten through grade 12 (PK-12) in New York State schools.
 This program develops art education professionals who:

 - understand contemporary art and culture and are committed to teaching students in meaningful and critical ways.

 - consider teaching to be a dynamic and continuing process utilizing current media technology.

 - are sensitive to issues of diversity and capable of adapting their teaching strategies to meet individual needs.

 - are encouraged to be active in their professional, cultural, and art communities.

 - are competent in theory, research, and methodology in art and art education.

-The Art Education Department offers graduate studies that lead to a master of science in art education and eligibility to apply for New York State professional certification to teach art in grades pre-kindergarten–12 (PK-12).
-This certifying degree program requires 30 credit hours of study and enables students to acquire competence in theory, research, and methodology in art.
+The Art and Design Department offers graduate studies that lead to a master of science in art education and eligibility to apply for New York State professional certification to teach visual art in grades pre-kindergarten–12 (PK-12).
+This program requires 30 credit hours of study.
 Within the required program format, students are encouraged to pursue individualized programs of study.

-Advisement: Academic advisers are assigned by the department and must be consulted each semester in order to register for courses; however, students remain responsible for fulfilling department and college requirements specific to the program.
+Academic advisers are assigned by the department and must be consulted each semester in order to register for courses and graduate in a timely manner; however, students remain responsible for fulfilling department and college requirements specific to the program.

 1300 Elmwood Ave